czhangy/UCLA-Core/Upper-Divs/CS-118/notes.md

   - Definitions

-    - Window: sender can send a *window* of outstanding frames before getting any `ack`s
+    - Window: sender can send a *window* of outstanding frames before getting any ACKs
       - Lower window edge `L` can send up to `L + w - 1`
     - Receiver numbers: receiver has a received sequence number `R`, which is the next number it expects
       - `L` and `R` are initially `0`
-    - Sender code: retransmits all frames in current window until it gets an `ack`
+    - Sender code: retransmits all frames in current window until it gets an ACK
-      - `ack` numbered `r` implicitly acknowledges all numbers `< r`
+      - ACK numbered `r` implicitly acknowledges all numbers `< r`
     - Two variants: receiver accepts frames in order only (go-back-`N`) or buffers out-of-order frames (selective reject)
-      - Selective reject sends back an `ack` with a list of out-of-order packets
+      - Selective reject sends back an ACK with a list of out-of-order packets

   - Code